 Should You Use Dropbox's Vault?

 Dropbox is cool.
-We use it all the time.
+I use it all the time.
 For millions, it’s a convenient place to store files and share them with others.
 It’s long been the name for file storage and sharing.

 Recently, Dropbox rolled out a new feature called ‘Vault’.
 Here is what they say about it on their web site: